ProgramCpp/okotron/ADR/telegram-user-input.md

 - the user can respond in two ways
 	- by replying to a bot message. this is identified by `update.Message.ReplyToMessage`
 	- by interacting with an inline keyboard. this is identified by `update.CallbackQuery`

-### Future Work:
-- why do we need two different ways to handle user input? consolidate into one. the inline keyboard is more intuitive and readable migrate PIN flow to inline keyboard flow.